cablelabs/transparent-security/ci/p4/mininet/README.md

 ### Setup and execute

+An example file is in: transparent-security/docs/mininet-example.tfvars

+Copy transparent-securiyt/docs/example.tfvars to a working directory and make changes to adapt the file to your local environment.

 This Terraform script has been designed to run and execute tests for P4 programs on mininet on AWS.
 The following variables are required or have defaults that may cause issues:

-1. build_id: this value must be unique to ensure multiple jobs can be run simultaneously from multiple hosts
+* build_id: this value must be unique to ensure multiple jobs can be run simultaneously from multiple hosts
-1. access_key: Amazon EC2 access key
+* access_key: Amazon EC2 access key
-1. secret_key: Amazon EC2 secret key
+* secret_key: Amazon EC2 secret key
-1. ec2_region: Amazon EC2 region
+* ec2_region: Amazon EC2 region
-1. mininet_ami: The image ID created from the env-build terraform script
+* mininet_ami: The image ID created from the env-build terraform script
-1. public_key_file: Used to inject into the VM for SSH access with the user 'ubuntu' (defaults to ~/.ssh/id_rsa.pub)
+* public_key_file: Used to inject into the VM for SSH access with the user 'ubuntu' (defaults to ~/.ssh/id_rsa.pub)
-1. private_key_file: Used to access the VM via SSH with the user 'ubuntu' (Defaults to ~/.ssh/id_rsa)
+* private_key_file: Used to access the VM via SSH with the user 'ubuntu' (Defaults to ~/.ssh/id_rsa)
-1. run_daemons: When 'True', the mininet host daemons will be started else not (Defaults 'True')
+* run_daemons: When 'True', the mininet host daemons will be started else not (Defaults 'True')

 ````